Chess Advice from Coach Fpawn

 #7 If you don't know the opening, remember the opening rules.

-#6 Don’t give up just because you blundered.
-Play hard and look for tricks--your opponent might mess up as well.
+#6 Don’t give up after a blunder.
+Play hard, look for tricks, and your opponent might mess up too.

 #4 Look out for TaCtIcS!